 Farm machinery accidents

-Unguarded machinery that leaves parts such as blades, prongs or transmission belts exposed are among the most common cause of injuries sustained by farmworkers as well as visitors to the farm.
+Unguarded machinery that leaves parts such as blades, prongs or transmission belts exposed are among the most common causes of injuries sustained by farmworkers as well as visitors to the farm.
 Lack of training in using the machinery is another common factor.

 Farm vehicle accidents